 Christina L. Smith, owner and C.E.O. of Colonial Research Associates, Inc., provides 26 years of marketing experience following graduation from California State University at Fullerton.
 Christina has remained on the cutting edge of the marketing industry throughout her career and is now breaking down paradigms in the publishing industry as a consultant in the field of niche marketing.
 A native of Boston, Christina caught her future-husband’s eye when she heckled him at the St. Augustine Lighthouse and Museum where he was explaining to visitors that there were 15 British colonies within the borders of what is now the continental United States.
 Like most of us, Christina was under the impression that there were only 13 British colonies and she – as any good Bostonian would – called him out on it.
 The rest is history.
-Roger and Christina live in St. Augustine (within a mile of their beloved lighthouse!) with two English Bulldogs, PJ and Hambone.
+Roger and Christina live in St. Augustine (within a mile of their beloved lighthouse!) with two English Bulldogs, Barrel and Hambone.